 2. Corona hygiene concept

 a.
 Registration for face-to-face events

 When registering for the event, participants must confirm that they will not be in any of the risk areas identified by the Robert Koch Institute at least 14 days before the respective event date.
+If this is the case, participants must inform the organizer and submit a negative corona test at their arrival and before entering the event rooms.
 Furthermore, all participants must confirm that they observe and adhere to the Corona rules of conduct (see section h).

 b.
 Admission to the events